PrimaveraDeveloper/identity-server/ref/features/client-overrides.md

-# Feature - Client Overrides
+# Reference - Client Overrides

 Although Identity Server can be used by itself - to manage it using the back-office for example - usually it is used in the context of a client application, which triggers its features, like, for example, the UI to sign-in the user.